Guide Dog Ralph opens up Nicky’s world

 Guide Dog Phoebe gives Nicky back his independence

-After almost two years, supporters like you brought Phoebe into my life.
+After almost two years, Phoebe was brought into my life.
 Once again everything changed — and this time for the better.

 What was challenging with my cane, was made easy with Phoebe.